joshlk/robotchinwag.com/_posts/2026-05-07-kl-divergence-visualisation.md

 It measures how badly $Q$ approximates $P$, weighted by where $P$ actually puts its mass.
 Disagreements in regions $P$ considers likely count a lot; disagreements in regions $P$ considers unlikely barely count at all.

-in the visualisation you control two skew-normal distributions, $P$ and $Q$, each with four sliders:
+In the visualisation you control two skew-normal distributions, $P$ and $Q$, each with four sliders:

 - **Mean** — shifts the distribution left/right.
 - **Std** — widens or narrows it.